Skip to content

 Mixing Agent Steps and Sub-DAG Calls

-A parent DAG can have both type: agent steps and call steps.
+A parent DAG can have both action: agent.run steps and action: dag.run steps.
 An agent step's output can feed into a sub-DAG call, or vice versa.

 yaml